 Because meteors provide only fleeting moments of communication even during one of the great meteor showers, special operating techniques are often used to increase the chances of completing a contact.
 Prearranged schedules between two stations establish times, frequencies and precise operating standards.
 Usually, each station transmits on alternate 15-second periods until enough information is pieced together a bit at a time to confirm contact.
+High-speed Morse code of several hundred words per minute, generated and slowed down by special computer programs, can make effective use of very short meteor bursts.
 Nonscheduled random meteor contacts are common on 50 MHz and 144 MHz, but short transmissions and alert operating habits are required.